When you start working out, it’s crucial to know your fitness goals as these can help you figure out if you should cut or bulk.

 Although you might think you need to push hard every day, doing the same things at the gym for a long period of time can cause your muscle growth to stagnate.

 Mix things up by taking a break and don’t stress about fat gain.

-A study published in the Journal of Sports Sciences found that when rugby players returned to the game after a break between seasons, they lost three pounds of fat and built over four pounds of muscle during their pre-season training.
+A study published in the Journal of Sports Sciences found that when rugby players returned to the game after a break between seasons, they lost three pounds of body fat and built over four pounds of muscle during their pre-season training.

 It’s all about muscle memory.
 When you gain muscle, lose it, and then regain it, it will actually grow faster the second time around.
+Pretty cool, right?

 If you want to increase your muscle mass but be cut, you can have your cake and eat it, too.
 Gain muscle and lose fat–all the best things.

 You just have to ensure your workout and diet routines are in sync, without trying to bulk up or lose weight too quickly.
 Avoid being skinny fat.
 Pay attention to more than just what the scale says.
 Weight loss is more than a number on the scale.

 You might think you need to eat much more to be lean and gain muscle, but that’s not true.

 You want to focus on increasing your diet to more than 100 to 500 extra calories per day, as this will help you preserve your muscle gains while helping you not put on too much weight.
 Remember you want to keep your body fat low otherwise you risk the skinny fat issue.